xfred81/siril-superstack/README.md

 Notice that if script fails and if you want to regenerate it, you'll have to select all of your images again.

-After image's creation, you can combine them as a animation by ffmpeg tool for example.
+After image's creation, you can combine them as a animation with ffmpeg tool for example.